ziegreda/Ava-Anchor-House/README.md

 Open `index.html` in a browser and verify the following:

-1. The hero image at local gallery images load correctly.
+1. The hero image and local gallery images load correctly.
 2. The layout remains readable at desktop and mobile widths.
 3. Gallery images open in the lightbox and close with the close button or Escape key.